kjteske/groupmestats/README.md

 - Install the required `groupmestats` module: `pip install --editable <directory containing setup.py>`
 - Follow the instructions on setting up your GroupMe API key to be discoverable by the `groupy` module: http://groupy.readthedocs.io/en/latest/pages/installation.html
+- For statistics that generate plotly plots, create an account at `https://plot.ly/`, and create the file `<home>/.groupmestats/plotly_credentials.yaml` with your username and plotly sign-in key, e.g.:

+      username: kjteske
+      key: notmyactualkey

 ## Fetch data from GroupMe server